tsengwoody/Access8Math/readme.md

 * Indicate a capital letter using NVDA voice configuration when the node consists of only one uppercase letter.
 * Resolved Opening the virtual context menu in the file explorer in Access8Math conflicts with toggling native selection mode in NVDA Browsing mode, as they both use the same gesture (NVDA+Shift+F10).
 * Remove outdated setting options.
-* Limit the write feature to within the Access8Math editor only.
+* Limit the write feature to within the Access8Math editor, notepad only.
 * Rewrite readme.

 ## Access8Math v4.0 Update